Quantum cognition: Semantic analysis and information retrieval

 The research in (iv) had a deep impact on the understanding and initial development of a formalism to obtain semantic information when dealing with concepts, their combinations and variable contexts in a corpus of unstructured documents.
 This conundrum of natural language processing (NLP) and information retrieval (IR) on the web – and data bases in general – can be addressed using the mathematical formalism of quantum theory.
 As basic steps, (a) K. Van Rijsbergen introduced a quantum structure approach to IR, (b) Widdows and Peters utilised a quantum logical negation for a concrete search system, and Aerts and Czachor identified quantum structure in semantic space theories, such as latent semantic analysis.
 Since then, the employment of techniques and procedures induced from the mathematical formalisms of quantum theory – Hilbert space, quantum logic and probability, non-commutative algebras, etc. – in fields such as IR and NLP, has produced significant results.

-Gestalt perception

-There are apparent similarities between Gestalt perception and quantum theory.
-In an article discussing the application of Gestalt to chemistry, Anton Amann writes: "Quantum mechanics does not explain Gestalt perception, of course, but in quantum mechanics and Gestalt psychology there exist almost isomorphic conceptions and problems:

-Similarly as with the Gestalt concept, the shape of a quantum object does not a priori exist but it depends on the interaction of this quantum object with the environment (for example: an observer or a measurement apparatus).

-Quantum mechanics and Gestalt perception are organized in a holistic way.
-Subentities do not necessarily exist in a distinct, individual sense.

-In quantum mechanics and Gestalt perception objects have to be created by elimination of holistic correlations with the 'rest of the world'."

-Each of the points mentioned in the above text in a simplified manner (Below explanations correlate respectively with the above-mentioned points):